bagelquant/knightrade/docs/data_module/data_handler.md

 # Data Handler

-Provide a easy interface to convert data from different sources to a [standard data object](standard_data.md).
+Provide an easy interface to convert data from different sources to a [standard data object](standard_data.md).

 Data source:
 - local file